|

 Copyright © 1949, Maria Reiche

-As can be seen from this enlargement to the left, the square spiral shape is continuous, starting and ending on much wider lines that are part of a larger scheme.
-Thanks to the many years of dedicated work by Maria Reiche some sense is now beginning to be made of the underlying patterns, with similiar shapes being repeated over small, inter-linked, schemes many miles apart.
+Thanks to the many years of dedicated work by Maria Reiche some sense is now beginning to be made of the underlying patterns, with similiar shapes being repeated over numerous large and small inter-linked schemes that are often many miles apart.

 "All over the thirty miles and more of desert where ground drawings can be found, these show always the same basic forms.
 The same kind of quadrangles, triangles, zigzag and oscillating lines on large and small scales, the same starlike centres can be found everywhere, on vast plains, narrow plateaus between gorges and on islands of even ground amidst a maze of dry riverbeds."

 The photograph below shows the same square spiral image and its size relative to a human.
 This sequence of the two diagrams above, and the photograph below, will hopefully give an idea of the immense scale of the geoglyphs on the Nazca Plain of Peru.
-It is generally believed by archæologists who have examined them that they were built over a period of several hundred years beginning around 600 BC, and this may explain why so many of the figures overlap each other.
-But Maria Reiche was in no doubt that all the figures were connected.

 Copyright © 1949, Maria Reiche

-"They are one single creation and are, together with the animal figures, quantitatively and qualitatively the most outstanding of all works by ancient Peruvians.
 One has to consider the countless tons of stones which were removed from the geometric surfaces, the care that had to be taken to make lines and borders absolutely straight and to give them the exact directions which they were intended to have.

 To that must be added the difficulties which lay in the drawing of the figures with their beautiful and regular curves, which could only have been produced in these giant sizes if every piece, being part of a circle, had a radius and a centre whose length and exact position were carefully laid out."

 One theory is that the lines, triangles and the many different trapezoid shapes may be orientated to astronomical phenomena visible on the horizons in the directions to which they point.
-This line of thought is nothing new though.
-Maria Reiche tells that in the 1940's Dr. Paul Kosok had noticed astronomical alignments to the Summer Solstice sunrise and sunset.
-Newer theories speculate that the animal drawings represent the figures of the constellations of stars in the Southern Hemisphere, as visualised by the ancient peoples of the Nazca plain.

 all quotes on these tribute pages are from